mvolkmann/blog/src/swift/Xcode.md

 ### Code Folding

 To enable code folding, select Xcode ...
-Preferences ...
+Settings ...
 Text Editing and check the checkbox for "Code folding ribbon".

 To fold the code in any construct (function, argument list, struct, class, ...),